mohitarora3/Buffer-Cache/README.md

 1. shmP (requests from processes for a block)
     - direction from process to main_handler i.e processes write and main_handler reads.
-** There are two types of requests possible:
-1. Buffer allocation request
-2. Buffer release request**

 2. shmM (process get to know whether buffer is allocated or not through this shared memory)
     - direction from main_handler to process i.e main_handler writes processes read.